csdu/sankalan-2019/README.md

 I'll archive this repository when the fest is done.
 So make sure you give your edits before that.
 (Would be meaningless otherwise)

-1. Fork and clone the repository.
+1. Fork and clone your own version of repository.
 2. Make edits.
+(See [Contribution](CONTRIBUTING.md) guide for more detailed information)
 3. Preview your edits by running the `npm run build:dev` script.
 4. Submit a pull request.

 Also, please report any issues you face in website or the build process.

 # Deployment